Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 Due to bad weather conditions

 - You have soil that is too wet or frozen to work.
-Example: Do you have heavy clay soil that is one block of clay in the spring or is there a layer of water or ice on it and is your vegetable garden a (skating) pond, then it is best to sow in advance.
+For example: If you have heavy clay soil that is a single block of clay in spring, or if there's a layer of water or ice on it, and your vegetable garden is a (skating) pond, then it's best to pre-seed.

-- It is still too cold outside, your seeds would germinate much too late if we let nature take its course.
-So you want to gain time by sowing under glass, indoors on the windowsill or in a propagator .
-Example: peppers would never be able to ripen if they had to germinate outside in the open ground in April/May (if the pepper seeds would not rot away).
+- It's still too cold outside; your seeds would germinate far too late if we let nature take its course.
+So you want to save time by sowing under glass, indoors on a windowsill, or in a propagator .
+For example: peppers would never ripen if they had to wait until April/May for germination outdoors in the open ground (if the pepper seeds hadn't already rotted).

 My homemade sowing and cutting soil (recipe later in this article)

-- Your seeds are too small to sow in the open ground and would be washed away by the weather and wind.
-Example: Small flower seeds (Lobelia), small herb seeds (thyme) or small vegetable seeds (cabbage) are better sown in advance.
+- Your seeds are too small to sow in the open ground and would be washed away by the wind and weather.
+For example: Small flower seeds (lobelia), small herb seeds (thyme), or small vegetable seeds (cabbage) are better sown early.

 - Your celeriac seeds germinate very slowly.
-Slower than weed seeds nearby.
-Your young plants would get too much competition from weeds, so we sow them beforehand.
+Slower than nearby weed seeds.
+Your young plants would face too much competition from weeds, so we pre-sow them.

 Too much nutrition in the soil to sow directly

 - The soil is too rich in nutrients to grow seedlings.
-All the energy a seedling needs to grow into a small plant with a first pair of true leaves is in the seed itself.
-If you sow in soil that is too nutritious, your seeds can burn due to too many nutrients.
-You can avoid these conditions by adding sowing and cutting soil to your sowing hole or furrow in which your seeds will germinate more easily.
-Example: I sow my carrots in furrows of 5 cm deep filled with sowing and cutting soil that contains little nutrition.
+All the energy a seedling needs to grow into a small plant with its first few true leaves is contained in the seed itself.
+If you sow in soil that is too nutrient-rich, your seeds can burn due to the excess nutrients.
+You can avoid these conditions by adding seed starter mix to your seed hole or furrow, which will help your seeds germinate more easily.
+For example: I sow my carrots in 5 cm deep furrows filled with seed starter mix that contains very little nutrients.

 Pre-sowing makes good vegetable garden management easier

-- Location: Pre-sowing on your windowsill or in a propagator is best done compactly.
-Pre-sow a tomato plant Tiny Tim on your terrace in a 5 liter pot ?
-Then your windowsill, the space under your grow lights or your propagator will be full immediately.
-Pre-sowing in smaller pots , trays or seed trays saves space.
+- Location: Sowing seeds on your windowsill or in a propagator is best done compactly.
+Sowing a Tiny Tim tomato plant directly on your patio in a 5-liter pot ?
+Then your windowsill, the space under your grow lights , or your propagator will be filled right away.
+Sowing seeds in smaller pots , trays , or seed trays saves space.

 - Watering: You can also water more easily when your plants are in a smaller space.
-I put all my trays , pots and seed trays in black growing trays and can water them very easily.
-This way the plants absorb the water from below.
-This stimulates root growth much better than if we were to water above the ground.
+I place all my trays , pots, and seed trays in black propagators , and I can water them very easily.
+This way, the plants absorb the water from below.
+This stimulates root growth much better than watering directly above the ground.

 Watering in a base or growing container

-- You also save precious seed or potting soil .
-A small plant does not need the nutrition of a mature plant in the open ground.
-With 1 coconut block I can make 70 liters of seed and cutting soil, with which I fill +/- 10 seed and cutting trays in which I can actually fill 700 cells with plants.
-With the same 70 liters I can only fill 40 to 50 well-pressed P9 pots .
-Pre-sowing therefore saves space and also soil.
+- You also save valuable seed or potting soil .
+A small plant doesn't need the nutrients of a mature plant in the ground.
+With one coir block, I can make 70 liters of seed and cutting soil, which fills about 10 seed and cutting trays , each with 700 cells, with seedlings.
+With that same 70 liters, I can only fill 40 to 50 well-packed P9 pots .
+So, pre-sowing saves space and soil.

-- Back-up plants if things go wrong: Not every seed germinates.
-Even if you have top-quality vegetable garden seeds from Moestuinweetjes, sometimes you have a seed that has no germination power.
-If you have pre-sown multiple plants of a certain type, you still have back-up plants.
-If you have plants left over, you can still share or exchange them.
-Try not to be tempted to plant all your back-up plants in the same space provided.
-You will then have to use smaller planting distances and you will often have less harvest per m² than when you use the correct planting distances.
+- Backup plants if things go wrong: Not every seed germinates.
+Even if you have top-quality vegetable garden seeds from Moestuinweetjes, sometimes you'll have a seed that doesn't germinate.
+If you've pre-sown several plants of a particular variety, you still have backup plants.
+If you have any leftover plants, you can still share or exchange them.
+Try not to be tempted to plant all your backup plants in the same designated space.
+You'll then have to use closer planting distances, and you'll often get a lower yield per square meter than if you used the correct planting distances.

-- Choice: If you sow in advance, you retain the choice of which plants you will continue to grow in which place.
-Granted, in open ground you can also thin out, but you can no longer say: 'I want winter purslane in this place when you have already sown rocket seeds in that place.
+- Choice: If you sow early, you retain the choice of which plants to grow in which location.
+Granted, in the open ground you can still thin out, but you can no longer say, "I want winter purslane in this spot," when you've already sown arugula seeds there.

 Pre-sown plants in a